chaulina/mononoke/README.md

 ### Intent Detection (Kotawari)

-A human can easily understand this texts and conclude that the writer probably want to order something from the restaurant.:
+We can easily understand the following texts and conclude that the writer probably want to order something from the restaurant.:
 * `I want to order a pizza`
 * `I am hungry, very hungry`
 * `It is going to be perfect if we have fried chicken now`

-As for computer, this is not something easy.
+But for computer, this is not something easy.
 Computer mostly work with numbers.
-Altough in some cases, computer can understand formal languages (like Python or Java), it is not an easy task to understand a natural language.
+It is true that in some cases, computer can understand formal languages (like Python or Java).
+But understanding natural language is something totally different.

 Natural language change over time, influenced by culture and context, and somehow chaotic (i.e: Doesn't have a concise and simple rule).

 This make intent detection a difficult task.
-There are two approaches to detect intent:
+So far, there are two approaches to detect intent:
 * Predefined pattern based
 * Machine learning

-Predefined pattern based is quite easy.
+Predefined-pattern-based recognition is quite easy.
 But it is not scalable.
 For example, to detect  a user intent, I might make a simple if statements:

 ```python
 intent = null